Transgression field theory at the interface of topological insulators: Conclusion

+While the connections are defined in the bulk, holonomies are defined as integrals around the boundary.
+This is a correspondence between bulk and boundary and another manifestation of the holography principle in topological insulators.

-As a result of (21), the electron operator $\Psi$ at the interface of two topological insulators with opposite Chern numbers is determined by the bulk connections through the relation (4).
+As a result of (21), the electron operator $\Psi$ at the interface of two topological insulators with opposite Chern numbers is determined by the bulk connections through the relation (24).
 In view of this, the transgression actions are natural candidates for effective TFTs of two topological insulators with common boundary and the edge dynamics is determined by the bulk connections of transgression field theory.

-This work was supported in part by the Scientific and Technical Research Council of Turkey (T\"{U}B\.{I}TAK).
+In that way, we show that the edge states can be completely determined by the bulk connections without using any arbitrary scalar fields and the transgression field theory approach gives a new unified description for the edge states of different topological phases.